DmitryPustovit/dmitrypustovit.github.io/_posts/2015-03-14-Pi-Day-Math-Fun.md

 <iframe src="http://dmitrypustovit.com/pi/pi2.html" style="border:none"></iframe>

-I will only go over Nilakantha's series, it is pretty similar to the code I sued for the Gregory–Leibniz Series.
+I will only go over Nilakantha's series, it is pretty similar to the code I used for the Gregory–Leibniz Series.
 I used a basic for loop to perform a calculation for a user defined number of terms.
 This was then outputted to a div in the html.

 <pre><code>